Diffblue

-Diffblue Cover uses reinforcement learning to write unit regression tests that finds bugs in subsequent code changes.
-Diffblue Cover is available as a plug-in for Jetbrains' IntelliJ IDEA and as a command line tool for Windows, macOS and Linux.

 In 2017, Diffblue raised £17.3 million in Series A funding led by Goldman Sachs and Oxford Sciences Innovation.
 In 2020, Diffblue released a freeware version, Cover Community Edition.
 It can be used by both open source and commercial organisations.
 Diffblue raised $7m in January 2022 in a round led by venture capitalist IP Group, and a further $8m in November 2022 in a round led by AlbionVC.

 Diffblue customers include Goldman Sachs, S&P Global, Citi, JP Morgan and AWS.